oishikg/formal_verification_avl_trees/coq_files/src/README.md

 # Formally Verifying the Correctness of an OCaml AVL Tree Implementation

 This project aims to formally verify the correctness of an OCaml based AVL tree implementation using the `Coq` proof assistant.
 It contains:
-- The a `Gallina` implementation of AVL trees
+- A`Gallina` implementation of AVL trees
 - Specifications for the lookup and insert operations on AVL trees
 - Theorems to prove the specifications
 - Lemmas to aid in the above theorems